AspenXDev/Projects/LibraryV0/docs/SysDesign/APIs/EndPoints.md

 **Frontend Guarding:**

-- `PrivateRoute` components and conditional rendering to restrict access based on role.
+- `PrivateRoute` components and conditional rendering restrict access based on role.
-- Members can see their own profile pages and dashboards.
+- Members can see only their own profile pages and dashboards.
 - Librarians can access all management/admin panels.

 **Backend RBAC:**